mafda/ml_with_fastapi_and_streamlit/README.md

-# Prototyping a Machine Learning Application with Streamlit
+# Prototyping a Machine Learning Application with Streamlit and FastAPI

 - [Prototyping a Machine Learning Application with Streamlit](#prototyping-a-machine-learning-application-with-streamlit)